 Cumulative GPA: 2.00

 A student-athlete must maintain a 2.00 cumulative GPA each quarter under California Collegiate Athletic Association (CCAA) and UCSD rules.
 GPA is based on the UCSD GPA used for graduation.
 Each student's GPA will be evaluated at the end of each quarter and must be a 2.00 cumulative GPA, or better, for the student to continue to be eligible for competition.
 Students below 2.00 may continue to practice as long as they are enrolled full-time.
 Special Note for

 Transfer Students: unless you are transferring from another UC institution, your GPA does not transfer over and factor into your UC-GPA.

 Students must declare a major by the start of their 7th full-time quarter to remain eligible.
 If you plan on switching majors please consult with the Compliance Office first, as it may impact your eligibility.

-At the start of each academic year (fall quarter), a student's continuing eligibility is determined by whether or not the student has successfully completed at least 36-quarter units since the start of the previous year.
-This includes summer school units, however at least 75% of the units (27 units) need to be earned during the regular academic year.
+At the start of each academic year (fall quarter), a student's continuing eligibility is determined by whether or not the student successfully completed at least 36-quarter units since the start of the previous year.
+This includes summer school units, however, at least 27 of the 36 units need to be earned during the regular academic year.
 The remaining 9 units are allowed to be earned over the summer.

-Student-athletes must pass at least 6 units each quarter to remain eligible to compete for the next quarter.
-Summer school cannot be used to meet the quarterly 6-unit requirement.
+Student-athletes must pass at least 8 units each quarter to remain eligible to compete for the next quarter.
+Summer school cannot be used to meet the quarterly 8-unit requirement.